Video resume

 Video résumé or video resume is a recording promoting a job seeker.

 History

 Video resumes, sometimes called Visumé or Video CV, were first introduced in the 1980s for use and distribution via VHS tape, but the idea never took off beyond the video taping of interviews.
 However, with the modern capabilities of transmitting streaming video via the internet, video resumes have taken on new popularity.
-It is way for job seekers to showcase their abilities beyond the capabilities of a traditional paper résumé.
+It is a way for job seekers to showcase their abilities beyond the capabilities of a traditional paper résumé.
 The video resume allows prospective employers to see and hear applicants, and get a feel for how applicants present themselves.